 Systems for breathing gases are subject to constructional and material tests as well as to pressure and tightness tests and trials.
-All the tests called for in the following are to be performed under TL supervision.
+As a minimum requirement, this shall include verification of compliance with the approved documents, inspection of workmanship, the verification of materials and checking of dimensional tolerances.
+All the tests prescribed in the following paragraphs are to be performed and documented, wherever applicable.
+About the presence of TL Surveyors at these tests and trials TL will decide in each individual case.

-2. Pressure vessels and apparatus
+2. Pressure Vessels and Apparatus